ADACS-Australia/Hackastron/ChallengeRequirements.md

 *Technical info/skills*

 - You can work on your own computer or work on a Nimbus VM provided by Pawsey
-- data is provided with this repo
+- data is provided in this repo

 *Background reading/info:*
-- additional info is provieded in this repo
+- additional info is provided in this repo

 *Challenge specific judging criteria*
 - TBC